 Like almost any treatment plan, the length of time it takes to fully recover from auto-accident related injuries depends a great deal on the patient and the type and location of the injuries.
 A patient’s age and general health will factor into recovery time as well as the location of their seat in the car at the time of the accident and the severity of the accident.
 If the chiropractor prescribes at-home exercises, the patient’s dedication to following those instructions will play into the recovery time too, but in general, most whiplash injuries can be resolved in as little as 6 months or as long as 18 months.

 After one or two months of care, the chiropractor usually has a good idea about how the patient is responding to treatment and will adjust the treatment plan accordingly.
 Every patient’s treatment needs will be different just as every patient’s recovery experience will be different.

-If you’ve been in a car accident, even if it was months or years ago, and are experiencing head, neck or back pain, it is worth it to consult a chiropractor.
+If you’ve been in a car accident, even if it was months or years ago, and is experiencing head, neck or back pain, it is worth it to consult a Car Accident Chiropractor.
 Pain or injuries that are left untreated can fester and result in life-long problems that can affect your quality of life.

 Our Car Accident Chiropractors can help you find relief from the pain and injuries associated with your car accident.

 If you want to know more why you should go to a Chiropractor after a car accident, call (651) 489-6550 to speak to our Car Accident Chiropractors, Dr. Laura Dronen, Dr. Jason Smith and Dr. Pamela Comes.